rust-lang/rfcs/active/0000-deref-move.md

 }
 ```

-In order to determine which method to use when deferencing with `*`, the
+In order to determine which method to use when dereferencing with `*`, the
 following rules are used:

 1. If the type implements `DerefMove` but not `Deref` or `DerefMut`, all